 Italian direct pronouns

-While subject pronouns replace the subject of the sentence, direct pronouns (pronomi diretti) are used to substitute direct objects.
-Direct pronouns answer to the question: chi?(whom?) or “che cosa?(what?)
+While subject pronouns replace the subject of the sentence, direct pronouns (pronomi diretti) are used to substitute direct objects and answer to the question chi?(whom?) or “che cosa?(what?).

 You can better understand them with some examples.